jarekczek/hacking/README.md

 - START_CONFIG (optional) number of first configuration to run (0 is the default)
 - ESPEAK (optional) espeak executable for speech anouncements, silently ignored on error
 - PORT http port on which to listen (only localhost)
+- RETRIES (optional) max retries when starting the service, default is 3
-- SERVICE path of the executable accepting single integer [1 - CONFIG_COUNT]
+- SERVICE path of the executable accepting single integer [0..CONFIG_COUNT)
 - SUCCESS_MESSAGE a message printed by the service on success

 #### Controller

 Controller is a web application, that understands simple urls:

+- /restart - stops the service if needed, starts until success (respecting RETRIES)
 - /start - starts the service, then increments configuration number
 - /stop - stops the service
 - /shutdown - shuts down the controller